-Sex Addicts experience severe consequences due to their behavior and an inability to stop despite these adverse consequences.
-In Patrick Carnes’ book Don’t Call It Love, 1991, some of the losses reported by sex addicts include:
+Individuals with sexual addiction experience serious consequences as a result of their behavior and may feel powerless to stop, regardless of the outcome.
+In Patrick Carnes’ book Don’t Call It Love, 1991, some of the losses reported include:

 - Loss of partner or spouse (40%)